-2: a trivalent and pentavalent metalloid element that is commonly metallic silvery white, crystalline, and brittle and that is used especially in alloys, semiconductors, and flame-retardant substances — see element table
+2: a trivalent and pentavalent metalloid element with atomic number 51 that commonly occurs in a brittle, metallic, silvery white crystalline form and that is used especially in alloys, semiconductors, and flame-retardant substances — see Chemical Elements Table

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'antimony.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.